datenstrudel/bulbs-core/README.md

  `mvn spring-boot:run -Pdebug`

- the application starts in debug mode, waiting for a debugger connection on port 5005.
+ the application starts in debug mode, waiting for a debugger connection at port 5005.
  Within your IDE you might find the spring-boot plugin somewhere along the build plugins and just start it from there (The mvn profile 'debug' must be active!).
  Now, within your IDE you can connect a debugger (e.g. remote runner in IntelliJ f.ex.) against that port 5005.
 When connected the application fully starts.
  Now breakpoints and immediate code changes should work in your debug session.